 - State and Local organizations may be eligible to apply for FEMA Homeland Security Grant Program funds (through their respective state grant administrative agencies), in order to pay for ECS.

-The ECS program currently offers two services:
+The ECS program currently offers three services:

-- Domain Name Service (DNS) Sinkholing, which blocks access to specified malicious domain names;
+- Domain Name Service (DNS) Sinkholing

 Eligibility & Enrollment